schmidhorst/synology-FritzBox-CallMonitor/README_E.md

 * You need to activate the monitor in the FritzBox with #96\*5\* on an analog phone, DECT- or ISDN phone, which is connected to the FritzBox.
 * Download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-FritzBox-CallMonitor/releases/), "Assets" to your computer.
 And use "Manual Install" in the Package Center of the Synology.
 During the Installation you will be asked for the required settings.

+## Build Package
+* If you want to build the package yourself from the source: Download all files.
+Update the version number in INFO.sh after changes.
+Set the file build.sh to executable and run that script to generate the *.spk file.
+This works on your Synology NAS and also e.g. in the Windows Subsystem Linux WSL.
+The Synology package development toolkit is only needed after changes in the help pages.

 ## Credits and References
 - Thanks to [eiGelbGeek] (https://homematic-forum.de/forum/viewtopic.php?t=34876)
 - Thanks to [toafez Tommes](https://github.com/toafez) and his [Demo Package](https://github.com/toafez/DSM7DemoSPK)